 BOULDER, Colo.
 (CBS4)– University of Colorado Boulder Senior Matthew Parone is stuck in student housing with nowhere else to go.
 This after the university banned all 18-to-22-year-olds from gatherings of any size, indoors or out, until further notice.
 The order was issued by the Boulder County Health Department and went into effect at 4 p.m. on Thursday.

 “Everyone feels trapped,” Parone told CBS4’s Andrea Flores.
 “This is absolutely crazy because it’s targeting specifically college aged students, whether you go to college or not.”READ MORE: Trevor Woodruff Identified As Suspect In Deadly Shooting Outside Of Walgreens

 Since the start of the school year, students have been caught on camera disobeying social distancing and face mask guidelines.

 Parone is on the student government and believes the university dropped the ball bringing students back before it was safe.

 “We’re going to see our friends because they’re our family here,” said Parone.
 “We’re far away from our family, and that’s how CU Boulder pitched the school.
-This is the place where we’re going to find our home and find our family.”READ MORE: Residents Concerned After Water Main Break Floods Homes For Fourth Time In 12 Years
+This is the place where we’re going to find our home and find our family.”READ MORE: Maize In The City, Colorado Family Tradition, Opens For A New Year

 University Chancellor Phil DiStefano addressed students’ concerns in a news conference.